What you can expect from rising natural gas prices

-- The harder the furnace has to work to keep the temperature up and
+- The harder the furnace has to work to keep the temperature up.

 - The more gas and electricity the furnace uses, which causes a higher bill.

 Temperatures can vary substantially over the 30-day period of the bill.
-Even a few days of colder temperatures can cause a noticeable impact on the bill.
+Even a few days of colder temperatures can cause a noticeable impact.

-Save money by setting your thermostat back at night or when you’re not home.
-That way, your home can retain heat more easily, and your furnace doesn’t have to work as hard.
+Save money by setting your thermostat lower at night and when you’re not home.
+That way, your home can retain heat more easily and your furnace doesn’t have to work as hard.

 Understanding your heating bill

-Frigid temperatures mean higher use of heating fuels
+Frigid temperatures mean customers use more heating fuel

 - Whether you heat with natural gas, electricity or another fuel, colder temperatures mean your heating equipment must work harder to keep your home warm.
 Your energy use goes up the larger the gap is between the outside temperature and your desired in-home temperature.